Back to Kwikset Guides

 • Enrollments made with wet skin

-• Firmware update changed model
+• Firmware update changed behavior

 • Battery low during reads